odinuv/web/articles/database-tech/index.md

 ### Foreign Key Constraint
-Foreign Key Constraint maintains [relationships](/en/apv/articles/database-design/#e-r-modeling) between entities (rows) in tables.
-It means that it is not possible to UPDATE / DELETE record in [master table](/en/apv/articles/relational-database/#foreign-key) while ignoring the dependent records in [child table](/en/apv/articles/relational-database/#foreign-key). `UPDATE` in this case refers only to change of the link value.
-Because this is usually a value of primary key (which usually does not change) it is not very common.
+The foreign Key Constraint maintains [relationships](/en/apv/articles/database-design/#e-r-modeling) between entities (rows) in tables.
+It means that it is not possible to UPDATE / DELETE a record in the [master table](/en/apv/articles/relational-database/#foreign-key) while ignoring the dependent records in the [child table](/en/apv/articles/relational-database/#foreign-key).
+In this case, `UPDATE` refers only to the link value change.
+Because this is usually a value of a primary key (which usually does not change) it is not very common.

 Foreign keys are more often used together with the `DELETE` operation.
 There are three possible behavior settings:

-- `RESTRICT / NO ACTION` -- This is the default behavior -- do not allow to delete a row in master table if there are any rows dependent on it.
+- `RESTRICT / NO ACTION` -- This is the default behavior -- don'y allow to delete a row in the master table if there are any rows dependent on it.
-- `CASCADE` -- When deleting a record in master table, delete the dependent rows in child table too.
+- `CASCADE` -- When deleting a record in the master table, delete the dependent rows in the child table too.
 - `SET NULL` -- When deleting a row in the master table, remove the reference from all child rows -- i.e. cancel the relationship.